dgutman/GutmanLabDockers/dockerImageTasks/README.md

 ## Running the container locally for testing

-   docker run -it -v ${PWD}:/data dsaTileFxtTract bash
+   docker run -it -v ${PWD}:/data dsatileftrxtract bash

 This starts a docker container in interactive mode at a bash terminal